Montiey/BozoidJS/README.md

 ---

 Included "utilities":
--`launch`: launches Bozoid so that you can close the shell -`findPIDS`: hacky way to find running instances
+-`launch`: launches Bozoid so that you can close the shell safely -`monitor`: shows you all the things

 ---